FRICTION STIR WELDING: BUTT & LAP COMPARISON

 T butt joint

-Cross section of a butt FSW weld
+Cross sections of a butt FSW weld

 A good example of an application where a butt weld is performed is in the manufacture of heat sinks:

-FSW-welded water heat sink for E-mobility
+FSW-welded water heat sink for e-mobility

 Another example of butt welding can be seen in these two welded rheocasted parts (FSW of more complex components previously not castable):